cachesdev/panekit/README.md

 - `[data-pane-content]` - Applied to content elements
 - `[data-pane-portal-target]` - Applied to portal target elements

 More data attributes will be added so that you can style based on drag state, resize state, focus state and so on.
-I am just lazy so I didn't do it yet.
+I am just hammered with work so I didn't do it yet.

+NOTE: The way we currently generate CSS for the library is a bit wonky and may create conflicts, if anyone has a better idea on how to do this better (maybe I should have just used plain CSS...)
+I am all ears.

 ### Browser Support

-I honestly have no idea. probably ones that have CSS `has:` and above.
+I honestly have no idea.